This site requires a more recent version of Adobe Flash Player to function properly.

 - Hardware industry most prone to spending cuts

-- As economic uncertainty continues and companies face budget crunch and look to reduce IT spending, the hardware industry is most likely to be worst hit as companies simply stop buying hardware.
+- As economic uncertainty continues (particularly in europe) and companies face budget crunch and look to reduce IT spending, the hardware industry is most likely to be worst hit as companies simply stop buying hardware.
 As sales go down, margins will be negatively impacted.

-- We expect a continued margin compression in the printer and cartridges business for the following reasons
+- We expect limited upside to margin in the printer and cartridges business for the following reasons

 - Decline in revenues due to reduced demand